bsteen/cloud-covert-channels/README.md

 # cloud-covert-channels
 Creating covert channels in Linux-based cloud container environments.
-The paper on this research is forthcoming.
-It will be published in *IEEE Transactions on Dependable and Secure Computing*.
-The paper is currently in the peer-review/revison stage.
+The paper accompanying this research is titled "A Study on the Security Implications of Information Leakages in Container Clouds."
+It is  published in *IEEE Transactions on Dependable and Secure Computing*, 2018.
 Clean up of the code is also forthcoming.

 ## Channels
 **proc-locks**